Contact information:

 Bio:

-Mrs. Parodi will be entering her fourth year at the Academy.
+Mrs. Parodi will be entering her seventh year at the Academy.
 She began her Nursing career in 2001 as a medical surgical nurse at Holy Name Medical Center.
 After three years she went on to become a Progressive Care Certified Nurse and a clinical coordinator of a telemetry step down unit also at Holy Name Medical Center.
 She currently works as a nursing supervisor at the hospital on the weekends when she is not tending to our students during the week.
 She holds a Masters in Nursing Leadership, Advanced Cardiac Life Support Certification, Basic Life support certification as well as a Clinical Nurse Leader Certification.

 According to NJ State Law, Chapter 14, all children entering child care centers or schools are required to have documentation of the following: